 Put your uni break to good use

 ‘But I just really want to relax during the holidays’, you say.

 Well, undertaking a winter course doesn’t mean you won’t get the opportunity to recuperate for the coming semester.
 It just means you’ll be giving SOME time to study, so you have more time to relax during the semester.

 “It was a more relaxed environment and it meant I still had plenty of time to hit the beach after class or on my days off,” Elle said.

 Madeleine also found herself with plenty of spare time while studying a compressed course.

 “The course itself only ran classes on 3 days of the week, for 4 hours – so it hardly took up all my time, and made the holidays more rewarding because I was working towards something, rather than Netflixing all day or wishing I had something to do!”

 So what are you waiting for?
 Head on over to the UON website to find out what Winter Courses you can enrol in.
+Once you’re in, check out part two on how to nail that compressed course.
 Happy studying!